-Ashwater Primary School will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
+HALWILL school will ensure that images of children used within publications, publicity and on the website has written parental consent prior to any images being taken and used.
 This consent will be obtained in line with school's annual data collection process.

-14. Policy Links
+14. Policy links